|2012-2013||Stagiaire postdoctoral-e, Éthique et santé|

 My work in bioethics has mainly focused on socio-ethical issues related to “human enhancement”.
 After having shown that the very concept of human enhancement is tightly linked to personal considerations (Menuz et al, 2011), I have explored some of the motivations that may lead individuals to undergo technological modifications in order to be enhanced (Menuz, forthcoming in 2013a).
 I have proposed that such motivations are influenced by socio-cultural pressures, which shape individual objectives.
 Among the different kind of pressures that have emerged from this work, the concept of death – notably the fear of death – may strongly influence individuals to undergo technological modifications in order to fight aging as well as to increase lifespan.
 So far, while the notion of “quality of life” has mainly been put forward to justify efforts to decelerate aging and extend lifespan, the concept of death may also play a role in such efforts.
 This observation questions both the goals pursued by Western medicine and science as well as, more generally, how Western societies deal with the concept of death.

 to decelerate aging and extend life span.
 I have shown that both concepts of aging and death are embedded in complex ethical nets.
 Basically, Western countries consider that lives are worth to preserve and, as a consequence, death should be fought.
 On this basis, on the one hand, some commentators consider that aging – a leading cause of death worldwide – should be fought and, on the other hand, the concept of death is used to convince individuals to adopt pro-health behaviour that may ensure a healthy aging, a condition that may postpone death for a while (Menuz, forthcoming in 2013b).
-I am currently conducting empirical studies (i.e., analysis of the literature addressing socio-ethical issues related to anti-aging and life extension as well as semistructured interviews with renowned scientists in the field of the biology of aging) in order to further understand how the concept of death is embedded in current efforts to decelerate aging and/or increase longevity.
+I conducted empirical studies (i.e., analysis of the literature addressing socio-ethical issues related to anti-aging and life extension as well as semistructured interviews with renowned scientists in the field of the biology of aging) in order to further understand how the concept of death is embedded in current efforts to decelerate aging and/or increase longevity.

 Selected publications linked to human enhancement as well as aging, longevity and death